ajama4/3120_Project/README.md

-make sure to put file in a .m script, DO NOT USE live script.
-Simulation is in slow motion.
+Put the code into notepad then save as a .html file You can then open in a browser to run

 Thank you